 Your optometrist can now determine your suitability for surgery, pending confirmation from your ophthalmic surgeon.
 The final decision will always rest with your ophthalmic surgeon, but if you're not considered suitable for surgery, we can offer a number of other solutions.
 If you are suitable, we'll recommend the most effective and appropriate treatment for you.

-During your consultation, you'll be shown a video explaining the benefits and the potential risks and outcomes associated with eye surgery.
+If our Specialist Refractive Optometrist confirms you are a candidate for one of our procedures they will have a detailed discussion with you, during which they will explain the benefits and the potential risks and outcomes associated with eye surgery.
 This will give you the knowledge you need to make an informed decision about your procedure.
-You'll be asked to sign an electronic signature pad, confirming you have watched and understood the information provided.
+You'll be asked to sign an electronic signature pad, confirming you have understood the information provided and that all of your questions have been answered.

 You'll receive your personal iScan report by email shortly after your consultation.
 This exclusive report details your eye health, diagnostics and the unique characteristics of your eyes.
 Your recommended treatment and surgeon details will also be included, where applicable.Learn more about iScan